 The trace, what remains, has an afterlife of a kind.
 This is not as the residue of the past, for using this word makes it sound like it is an actual part of the past, a rendered down part of ‘then’.
 And nor is it as a ‘clue’, the term Jobs and Ludtke (2010) use, for this is to situate it in terms of ‘now’ and its investigations.
-‘Trace’ is in fact exactly right, for this signifies, not the thing itself, ‘back then’ and the past in a residue form; and nor does it signify ‘just now’ and its pursuits in following clues.
+‘Trace’ is in fact exactly right, for this does not signify the thing itself ‘back then’ and the past in a residue form; and nor does it signify ‘just now’ and its pursuits in following clues.
 It has aspects of both and of something not quite either; it is in itself the ‘now/past’; there is a trace of what once was back then, although this is but faintly seen just now.

 The term ‘trace’ influentially appears in the work of Collingwood, Bloch and Derrida, albeit used somewhat differently by each.
 Derrida comments that ‘The trace is not a presence but is rather the simulacrum of a presence that dislocates, displaces, and refers beyond itself.
 The trace has, properly speaking, no place, for effacement belongs to the very structure of the trace…’ (Speech and Phenomena, p.156).
 However, the core aspect is that the trace marks the absence of a presence and thus can relate to the future as well as the past, indeed to the present too.
 This is interesting, with the possibilities for tracing the trace more upfront in Collingwood’s and Bloch’s discussions, but also strongly present elsewhere in the Derridarian corpus of work too.